Aged Care Assessment Team (ACAT) – the Gateway to Aged Care Services

 - Using the ACAT finder on the MyAgedCare website or ask your doctor

-Depending on your location, arranging an ACAT assessment may take several months, depending on the urgency of your case.
+Arranging an ACAT assessment may take several months, depending on your location and the urgency of your case.

 The ACAT member will visit you in your home, or hospital if required, and discuss how well you are managing in your day-to-day life.
 It is entirely appropriate, and we think advantageous in many cases, to have a friend or carer with you during the assessment.